chrultrabook/docs/docs/faq.md

 **I just want to boot Linux from USB on my Chromebook, what do I need to do?**
 * Check the Supported Devices page, to ensure your device has functional RW_LEGACY firmware available.
 If so, then simply put your device into Developer Mode, then run my script and update the RW_LEGACY firmware (no need to disable the firmware write protect for this).
 Reboot, press CTRL+L to boot in Legacy Boot Mode/Alternative Bootloader Menu, then press ESC and select your USB from the boot menu.

-**: I just installed the UEFI firmware, and now my device boots to a black screen that says 'shell' - what do I do?**
+**I just installed the UEFI firmware, and now my device boots to a black screen that says 'shell' - what do I do?**